-From cranksets to disc brakes, cycling can be a jargon-filled minefield for newcomers and the Tour de France is no different.
+Cycling can be a jargon-strewn minefield for newcomers and the Tour de France is no different.

 Common cycling phrases and what they mean

 Every Tour de France stage has a time limit and the autobus forms on the mountainous days when non-climbers from every team work together to finish inside the cut-off.
 Otherwise, they’ll be swept up by the broom wagon (see below).

 The French word for a water bottle; many roadside fans will try to collect discarded bidons as souvenirs (though the UCI officially banned the practice of discarding empty bottles in 2021).

 A small group of riders (or sometimes an individual), who accelerate away from the main bunch during a stage.

 A team’s race-day director; the master strategist; the person gesticulating wildly and conveying tactics out of the team-car window.
 Some teams prefer ‘sports director’.

 The unsung heroes of the team, selected to look after their team leader.
-Domestiques keep their lead riders safe, fed and watered and will work to chase down breakaways or try and dictate the pace of the stage.
+Domestiques keep their lead riders safe, fed and watered, and will work to chase down breakaways or try to dictate the pace of the stage.

 Lunchtime.
-Each stage has a dedicated feed zone, where the riders knock the pace off to collect musettes (small bags containing food and drinks) from their team soigneurs.
+Each stage has a dedicated feed zone, where the riders knock the pace off to collect musettes (see below) from their team soigneurs (see below).